ianmccon/MMM-IntelligentOctopus/README.md

 # MMM-IntelligentOctopus

+## IMPORTANT

+If you are already using MMM-IntelligentOctopus in your project you will need to make a change to your config.js file as the example below

+## Description

 "Intelligent Octopus Monitor", displays energy usage history for your Octopus Energy account.
 Unofficial!

 Electricity usage is displayed in the format **'offPeakUsage/PeakUsage (totalUsage) Cost'**